-- Logs of User Activities, Exceptions and Security Events – Recording security incidents can help you prove what actions you’ve taken or are going to take to prevent the same event happening again.
-Far from showing weakness it demonstrates continuous learning and improvement.
+- Logs of User Activities, Exceptions and Security Events – Recording security incidents can help you prove what actions you’ve taken or are going to take to prevent the same event from happening again.
+Far from showing weakness, it demonstrates continuous learning and improvement.

 Recommended ISO 27001 Documents

-Among the recommended documents that organisations could include in their ISMS, the following two are simple to implement but provide a valuable layer to information security.
+Among the recommended documents that organisations could include in their ISMS, the following two are simple to implement but provide a valuable layer of information security.